 Buying a foreclosure or short sale with VA financing can be extremely challenging.
 Most banks want to sell properties “as is” and have no patience for VA-ordered repairs.

 But exceptions are certainly out there.
 Some distressed properties are impeccably maintained, and won’t necessitate a single repair.
 And some markets are so flush with distressed properties that buyers can consider little else.

-Simply utilize caution, and be aware that buying a distressed property with VA financing could be a rough process.
+Simply utilize caution, and be aware that buying a distressed property with VA financing could be a bit of a process.
 Here are some tips for buying a distressed property with a VA loan to get you started.

 Every market, home and offer is unique, but every real estate deal shares this characteristic: a seller can only be pushed so far.

 VA loans are unique.
 Once you’ve worked with a few military buyers, you’ll become more experienced.